- What is keyword research?

 *Disclaimer: This post contains affiliate links.
 If you choose to make a purchase through one of my affiliate links, I will receive a commission at no additional cost to you.
 Thank you for your support!

-Finding good keywords is a large part of Pinterest marketing.
+Finding good Pinterest keywords is a large part of Pinterest marketing.

 Since Pinterest is a visual search engine, using optimal keywords is very important to get your pins seen in Pinterest’s home feed, search results, and related pins.

-This comprehensive guide will teach you many unique Pinterest keyword research techniques In fact, I’m going to show you 9 simple and FREE ways to find the best Pinterest keywords for your blog or business!
+This comprehensive guide will show you many unique Pinterest keyword research methods to help you find Pinterest keywords that will hopefully help you grow your blog or business!

-By the end of this post, you’ll be able to create a long list of keywords that will help to skyrocket your Pinterest account.
+By the end of this post, you’ll hopefully be able to create a long list of great Pinterest keywords.

 What is keyword research?

-Keyword research is the process of finding relevant words or terms that can later be used for marketing purposes.
+Keyword research is the process of finding relevant words and phrases that are relevant to your audience.

-Generally, keyword research aims to find keywords that are:
+Generally, keyword research aims to find keywords that are searched for, relevant to a specific audience or niche, and popular.

 Why are keywords important on Pinterest?

-Keywords are essential for Pinterest SEO, or Pinterest Search Engine Optimization.
-Optimizing your Pinterest with keywords for Pinterest SEO helps you increase your reach on Pinterest.
+Keywords are essential for Pinterest SEO (Pinterest search engine optimization).
+Optimizing your Pinterest with relevant keywords is key for increasing your reach on Pinterest.

 Using keywords on your pins, boards, or profile helps to tell Pinterest exactly what your content is about.

-Since Pinterest’s main goal is to provide a positive user experience, information from keywords helps Pinterest to distribute the most relevant and high-quality content to users who may be interested in it, whether that be in their home feed, search results, or related pins.
+Since Pinterest’s main goal is to provide a positive user experience, Pinterest uses keywords to understand and distribute the most relevant and high-quality content to users who may be interested in it, whether that be in their home feed, search results, or related pins.

-Using Pinterest keywords is essential to grow your account!
+Evidently, using Pinterest keywords is incredibly helpful to grow your Pinterest account.

 Pinterest is a search engine

-You may have heard Pinterest being called a “social media,” but that’s not completely accurate!
-In fact, Pinterest is more of a search engine than a social media.
+You may have heard Pinterest being called a “social media.”
+However, Pinterest is more of a search engine than a social media.

-How is Pinterest a search engine?
+On users, pinners search for inspiration.
 Pinterest’s search feature is one of its most used features — a feature where users search for specific things such as recipes, playlists, or skincare tips.
+This is different from other social platforms that are meant for keeping up with friends or family.

 When a search is completed, dozens of pins are shown to that user that are most likely to satisfy what that user is looking for.